ceph/ceph/doc/radosgw/pubsub-module.rst

 The pubsub sync module requires the creation of a new zone in a `Multisite`_ environment.
 First, a master zone must exist (see: :ref:`master-zone-label`), then a secondary zone should be created (see :ref:`secondary-zone-label`).
-None that, When doing the actual creation of the secondary zone zone, its tier type must be set to ``pubsub``:
+In the creation of the secondary zone, its tier type must be set to ``pubsub``:

 ::